kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 When using the `md` template, a markdown document is printed to stdout, so it might be saved and used for a documentation website, for example.

-Similary to `html` output, only the fields selected in the command line (and their subfields' types, etc) will be included in the resultant page.
+Similarly to `html` output, only the fields selected in the command line (and their subfields' types, etc) will be included in the resultant page.

 If user types `kubectl explain --output md` with no specific target, then all types